OkayAlright/MinNo/extras/making_MinNo.md

 Racket development.

-All in all, it is not as comprehensive of a tooling infrastructure as **Cargo** or dynamic as something like **npm/bower** but there is something to be said for it's simplicity.
+All in all, it is not as comprehensive of a tooling infrastructure as **Cargo** or dynamically connected as something like **npm/bower** but there is something to be said for it's simplicity.

 ##### Feelings about Where the Language is Going

-Racket is unfortunately held back by it's view as a tool for education and the lack of attraction that it's only development environment, Dr.Racket, exudes.
+Racket is unfortunately held back by it's view as a tool for education and the lack of functional utility that it's only development environment, Dr.Racket, exudes.
 When talking to a fellow college student during an internship, I mentioned that I used Racket.
 He looked at me with some confusion.
 "Racket, we used that in high school for the intro programming course.
-It was terrible."
-Racket was initially created as an education tool.
+It was terrible."[CITE] Racket was initially created as an education tool.
 There is a huge amount of resources poured into it to do as much.
-But with the state of the default development environment, you are constantly affronted with what looks like software meant to educate you, not to do serious development.
+With the state of the default development environment, you are constantly affronted with what looks like software meant to educate you, not to do serious development.
 Being more open and accommodating with other setups for coding in Racket is absolutely